Thermally Robust Cooperative Function in Mechanical Networks: Crossover Temperature

 where $l_t$ is the equilibrium length of the target bond, $\vec{R}_t$ is the row of the rigidity matrix $\mathbf{R}$ corresponding to the target site, $m\omega^2_j$ is the eigenvalue corresponding to eigenvector $\vec{e_j}$ of mode $j$, and the sum over eigenmodes excludes the trivial zero modes corresponding to global translations and rotations.

-In the \textbf{SI} we compare the strain fluctuations predicted by Eq.~\ref{strain fluctuations} to those observed in molecular dynamics simulations of the same networks (LAMMPS \cite{Gissinger24LAMMPS}).
-We find that the linear response calculation predicts the magnitude of strain fluctuations extremely well even for input strain 0.1, which is far beyond the linear regime~\cite{Sheinman2012Nonlinear, Rocks2017Designing}.
+In \cite{supplemental}, we compare the strain fluctuations predicted by Eq.~\ref{strain fluctuations} to those observed in molecular dynamics simulations of the same networks (LAMMPS \cite{Gissinger24LAMMPS}).
+We find that the linear response calculation predicts the magnitude of strain fluctuations extremely well even for input strains in the range 0.1--0.3 ($10\%$--$30\%$), far beyond the linear regime~\cite{Sheinman2012Nonlinear, Rocks2017Designing}.
 We also find that it works well up to surprisingly high temperatures, even two orders of magnitude above the crossover temperature that we define below.

 Specifically, we are interested in the fluctuations of the target strain in the absence of strain applied at the source, which we refer to as the unbound case.
 From Eq.~\ref{strain fluctuations} we see that it depends on temperature as